-It can be a struggle to find new clients.
+It can be a struggle for childcare providers to find new clients.
 It may seem like you've exhausted all resources trying to find new families.
 Marketing your business can feel overwhelming..

 When you advertise your business you are communicating what type of service you are offering.
 Include what makes you unique!
 Do you have a unique philosophy, do you offer activities others in your area don't?
 Be sure to include them.
 Provide clear information (Exact number of openings, ages you will accept, etc).
 Be sure to include:The Name of your business, Your location, and your Contact information (Phone, Email, etc).